Walsh College

 Admission on a Student Visa

-Any individual seeking admission to Walsh College as an international student on an F-1 Student Visa must meet the general admission requirements for undergraduate, graduate, or doctoral degree programs and required F1 International Student Packet documents must be received.
-The online Admissions Application must be submitted along with the non-refundable application fee.
+Any individual seeking admission to Walsh College as an international student on an F-1 Student Visa must meet the general admission requirements for bachelor’s, master’s, or doctoral degree programs and required F1 International Student Packet documents must be received.
 In addition, these individuals must also meet the following requirements:

 All application materials and required F1 international student documents must be received to process an application for admission.
 These materials must be received at least eight weeks prior to the first date of the semester for which the applicant is seeking admission.
 Only upon full admission to Walsh College will the international student advisor/Designated School Official (DSO) issue an I-20.